jfmengels/elm-review/README.md

 You can write your own rule using this package's API and [`elm-syntax`](https://package.elm-lang.org/packages/stil4m/elm-syntax/7.1.0/).
 Check out the [`Review.Rule`](https://package.elm-lang.org/packages/jfmengels/elm-review/2.2.0/Review-Rule) documentation for how to get started.

+**NOTE**: If you want to create a package containing `elm-review` rules, I highly recommend using the [CLI's](https://github.com/jfmengels/node-elm-review/) `elm-review new-package` subcommand.
+If you want to add/create a rule, then `elm-review new-rule` will help you get set up.

 Here's an example of a rule that prevents a typo in a string that was made too often at your company.